 These reports are produced by ORCA each year and are based on marine survey data collected by its volunteer network of Marine Mammal Surveyors from 2006 to present day.

-2017 saw a record amount of survey effort and number of cetacean sightings, with 13,818 animals being recorded.
+2018 saw a record amount of survey effort with more coverage than ever before 12,966 animals were recorded.

 The growing presence of ORCA across European and adjacent waters is evident, with the charity’s work having more impact than ever before.